Overview 2019 / 2020

 The government provides annual funding in the form of the ‘Sports Premium’ specifically for improving provision of Physical Education (PE) and sport in primary schools.
 This funding is “ring-fenced” and therefore can only be spent on PE enhancements within school.

-For April 2017 – March 2018 we were allocated £15,409 which we have utilised to significantly develop and extend our PE provision at Burnham on Crouch Primary School (BCPS).
+For the 2019/2020 academic year we were allocated £21,653 which we have utilised to significantly develop and extend our PE provision at Burnham on Crouch Primary School (BCPS).

-In response to guidelines published by Active Essex BCPS now demonstrates a clear and precise commitment to delivering high quality PE.
+In accordance with guidelines published by Active Essex, BCPS continues to demonstrate a clear and focused commitment to delivering high quality PE.

-For details of our spending and its impact please see the DFE document.
+For details of our spending and its impact please see the afPE document.

 Key strands / How is BCPS meeting these strands?